Master your understanding of compression:

-WHAT IS COMPRESSION IN MUSIC: When To Use Compression
+When To Use Audio Compression

 The loudness of a track often translates to high energy and low energy points.
 If your mix was the same volume throughout, there would be no difference between the chorus and breakdown in terms of volume and it would make the piece more static.

+We’re looking for full, dynamic mixes that sound cohesive and glue together nicely, not brick walls.
 When you’re looking to add compression to your mix you need to ask yourself why you’re doing it.

 What is the purpose of compressing your sound?

+Is it to make it thicker?
+Add more punch?
+Even out the changes in volume?
 Or even, to completely destroy the transients and blend them in to add grit?

 Take it off and only use it when you need to.
-Over compression is a big problem in a lot of people’s mixes and it happens because they don’t know what purpose their compressor serves.
+Over compression is a big problem in a lot of people’s mixes, and it happens because they don’t know what purpose their compressor serves.